 Drag your font into the window of Font Lab.

 Type in your phrase.
 Then click on the |A on the top right corner of the toolbar.
 This will give you the justification (left, center, right) and the line height options as well as letter spacing.

 To adjust the font size, grab the circle on the slider and move it left or right.

 Once you have the word art set to your liking, we are ready for the fun part!
 You can click on the rectangle with the arrow pointing to the right and save your work as an SVG.

 Now you can take that file and it can be uploaded to Cricut Design Space and use as often as you wish.

 If you are designing a shirt with cuttable graphics then you can add this to your design in Illustrator.
 No need to rasterize your text and then trace and expand it!

-Now You Know the Tricks for Connecting Script Fonts for Cricut Cutting
+Now You Know the Tricks for Script Fonts with Cricut Design Space